bethany-j-allen/Total-Evidence-Tutorial/README.md

 What does this mean?
 We will start by considering our DNA sequences.
 Here, our data represent a complete sequence for each OTU, telling us which DNA base has been read at each position in the sequence (except for where we have missing values, but these are also included in the matrix, with a "?").
 Imagine that for the first base in our sequences, all of the OTUs have the value "A".
 To use the technical term, this site is **invariant**.
 If all of the OTUs have the same value, we cannot use this particular position in the sequences to place the tips into two or more subgroups, and therefore to put our tips into clusters to inform the phylogenetic topology: it is **phylogenetically uninformative**.
 However, invariant sites can be very important with regards to **time**.
 We know that invariant sites have probably never changed state across any of our branches throughout the course of the evolutionary process we are modelling.
 When we infer a per-site rate of substitution across our sequences, invariant sites make up an important part of this calculation.

 Now let's translate this thinking to morphological data.
 What do these data represent?
-Each character describes a specific trait, with the values given to each tip denoting the state in which that character exists in that OTU.
+Each character describes a specific trait, with the values given to each tip denoting the state in which that character exists at the tip of that OTU.
 The meaning of our morphological characters and states are much less rigid than for our genetic data {% cite Goloboff2019 --file Total-Evidence-Tutorial/master-refs.bib %}.
 The most relevant manifestation of this point here is that it is much easier to describe and code characters which differ between our OTUs, in comparison with characteristics that are shared by all of them.
-This means that morphological datasets are typically biased towards morphological characters which vary, with many not containing **any** invariant characters.
+This means that morphological datasets are typically biased towards morphological characters which vary, with many datasets not containing **any** invariant characters.
 This is known as **ascertainment bias**.
 As we mentioned for the genetic data, invariant characters form an important part of the calculation of per-character rates of change, but these are not captured in our dataset.
 Because of this, phylogenetic models have been adapted to correct for the non-sampling of invariant sites in morphological data.
 This is the 'variable', or **v**, part of the **MKv** model of morphological character evolution {% cite Lewis2001 --file Total-Evidence-Tutorial/master-refs.bib %}; we will discuss what **Mk** means later.

 The original Osmundaceae dataset used by {% cite Grimm2015 --file Total-Evidence-Tutorial/master-refs.bib %} actually contained 33 morphological characters, with eight of these being **invariant**.
-However, BEAST2 currently will not accept morphological data containing invariant sites unless character descriptions are provided; if you attempt to read a morphological dataset containing invariant sites into BEAUti, you will get an error stating that this is not possible.
+However, BEAST2 currently will not accept morphological data containing invariant sites unless character descriptions are provided; if you attempt to read a basic morphological dataset containing invariant sites into BEAUti, you will get an error stating that this is not possible.
 For the purposes of this tutorial, we removed these invariant characters from the dataset for you.
-In your own dataset, you will need to either remove the invariant characters or provide character descriptions (see section **Advanced topics** for more information on how to do that).
+In your own dataset, you will need to either remove the invariant characters or provide character descriptions (see section **Advanced topics** below for more information on how to do that).

 To put this knowledge into action, we now know that our dataset does not include invariant sites, and so we would like to use the **Mkv** model to correct for ascertainment bias.